fikrionii/Dicoding-Bike-Sharing/README.md

 ## 📝 Analysis with Jupyter Notebook

-🚧 See the detail of this analysis on the [notebook](https://github.com/fikrionii/Dicoding-Bike-Sharing/blob/main/notebook-bikeshare-analysis.ipynb) 🚧
+🚧 See the detail of this analysis and visualization on the [notebook](https://github.com/fikrionii/Dicoding-Bike-Sharing/blob/main/notebook-bikeshare-analysis.ipynb) 🚧

 ### Defining Question
 1. How is the trend in the number of bike-sharing rides in recent years?